hbctraining/Training-modules/Basic_shell/README.md

 ### Learning Objectives

-* Recognize the importance of bash in the analysis of high throughput sequencing (HTS) data
+* Recognize the importance of shell in the analysis of high throughput sequencing (HTS) data
 * Install and locate the software/tools necessary for accessing the command line
 * Describe the organization of the file directory and how to move through it
 * Demonstrate different ways to manipulate files, such as moving, copying, and renaming
 * Compare different commands for examining small or large files
 * Create new files and make edits to existing files with nano
 * Contrast shell scripts with direct commands

 > These materials are developed for a trainer-led workshop, but also amenable to self-guided learning.